KevinSia/Documentation/StudentGuide.md

   - **Add SSH key**
     - You will add your SSH key from here
   - **Edit my account**
-    - Edit your settings here ( username, firstname , lastname , password )
+    - Edit your settings here: username, firstname , lastname , password (can be left blank)
   - **Log out**
     - Logs out your account.
 If there are two users logging in, the two users will be logged out.